jcorb/interactive_mnist/Readme.md

 ### To access via the internet:

-The app is running on Heroku and can be accessed
+The app is running on Heroku and can be accessed here https://calm-meadow-39640.herokuapp.com/app